Sign an imageEstimated reading time: 5 minutes

 These are the docs for DTR version 2.3.6

 To select a different version, use the selector below.

 By default, when you push an image to DTR, the Docker CLI client doesn’t sign the image.

 You can configure the Docker CLI client to sign the images you push to DTR.
 This allows whoever pulls your image to validate if they are getting the image you created, or a forged one.

 This pushes the image to DTR and creates trust metadata.
 It also creates public and private key pairs to sign the trust metadata, and pushes that metadata to the Notary Server internal to DTR.

 Sign images that UCP can trust

-With the command above you’ll be able to sign your DTR images, but UCP won’t trust them because it can’t tie the private key you’re using to sign the images to your UCP account.
+With the command above, you can sign your DTR images, but UCP doesn’t trust them because it can’t tie the private key you’re using to sign the images to your UCP account.

 - Configure your Notary client